yellowdog/python-examples-templates/agent-installer/linux/README.md

 Configured Worker Pools are on-premise systems, or systems that were otherwise not provisioned via the YellowDog Scheduler, e.g., instances/hosts that were provisioned directly using on-premise provisioners or via a cloud provider console.
 Adding the YellowDog Agent to these systems allows them to participate in YellowDog Task scheduling.

-To use this feature, set the variable `YD_CONFIGURED_WP` to `"TRUE"`.
-This will populate additional properties in the Agent's `application.yaml` configuration file (since these are not being set automatically as they are in the case of instances in Provisioned Worker Pools).
+To use this feature:

+1. Set the variable `YD_CONFIGURED_WP` to `"TRUE"`.
+This will activate the population of additional properties in the Agent's `application.yaml` configuration file (since will not be set automatically as they are in the case of instances in Provisioned Worker Pools).
+2. Supply a value for `YD_TOKEN`, matching the token of the YellowDog Configured Worker Pool to which this host will connect.

+The variables can be set directly in the script file itself or exported in the environment in which the installer script will run to override the defaults.

-The following variables are available for specifying the properties of an instance.
-These properties are advertised by the YellowDog Agent when it connects to the Worker Pool, and can be used for matching Task Groups to Workers.
+The following set of variables is available for specifying the properties of an instance.
+The values of these variables are advertised by the YellowDog Agent when it registers with its Worker Pool, and can be used for matching Task Groups to Workers.
+Default values are provided for all properties except `YD_TOKEN`.

-Note that only one property, `YD_TOKEN` is absolutely required.
-Defaults will be provided for the others.

-These variables can be set in the script file itself or exported in the environment in which the installer script will run.

 | Property                 | Description                                                                                                                                         |
 |--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|